brezden/spring-boot-mysql-docker-template/docs/deploy.md

 1. **Trigger**: The workflow runs when changes are pushed to the main branch.
 2. **Deployment**:
-    - Uses SSH to connect to the EC2 instance
+    - Uses SSH to connect to the server
     - Pulls the latest code from the master branch
     - Rebuilds and restarts Docker containers using docker-compose
 3. **Verification**: